PawelLipski/git-machete-blog/blog.md

 `slide-out` subcommand comes somewhat tricky.
-Let's assume the `edit-margin-not-allowed` was already merged to develop.
+Let's assume the `a???` was already merged to develop.
 What we most likely want to do now is to remove `edit-margin-not-allowed` from the tree and then rebase its downstream branch `full-load-gatling` onto the original upstream `develop`.
 Since that's a pretty common combination, there's a shortcut for that, `git machete slide-out`.